 8) The initial inspection and what to look for

-From the moment in reception, when the girl with the keys appears, my antennae are twitching.
-I'm taking everything in and missing nothing.
-The elevator itself can tell you a million things.
-Is it looked after and kept clean?
-Or are there buttons missing from the control panel and graffiti on the walls?
-If they can't be bothered to take care of the elevator, then the rooms are going to be just as neglected.
-As you walk down the corridor take it all in.
+As you walk down the corridor, take it all in.
 Look in any open doors and get a feel for the kind of residents that live there.
-If I see three Thais all asleep on a bed or piles of shoes and cooking utensils outside a door, then it's thanks but no thanks.
+If I see a bunch of Thais all asleep on a bed or piles of shoes and cooking utensils outside a door, then it's thanks but no thanks.

 9) Go there twice!